 When finding an endodontist, you may need to get a referral from your dentist.
 When getting a referral, you will need to talk to your dentist about whom they recommend for your endodontic treatment.

 In some cases, they may already have an endodontist whom they trust and feel comfortable recommending their patients to.
 However, you can also ask your dentist about the endodontists you’ve discovered during your research.
 If you have a specific endodontist in mind, feel free to ask for a referral from your dentist.

 Learn more about how to select an endodontist and how Innovative Endodontics is changing the reputation of root canal therapy by providing painless treatment and compassionate care.
 Contact us today to schedule an appointment or to find out more about our practice.
-We’re conveniently located in the Charleston, SC, area and are prepared to help you preserve your smile and your natural teeth through our quality endodontic care.
+We’re conveniently located in the North Charleston, SC, area and are prepared to help you preserve your smile and your natural teeth through our quality endodontic care.